Definition of Primogeniture

 - The traditional method of succession for the British throne.

 - American English – /prie-moh-jEn-uh-chur/

 - British English – /prie-moh-jE-ni-chuh/

 - There is vast array of rule variation relating to primogeniture across societies and cultures and the reasons for its use.
 The primary reason however, is to maintain and consolidate a family’s money and property and therefore their power and influence.

 - Primogeniture inheritance regardless of sex is called cognatic primogeniture, if only a male can inherit it is called patrilineal primogeniture, and if only females can inherit it is called matrilineal primogeniture.

 - Ultimogeniture is the opposite of primogeniture and in contrast, partible inheritance is when inheritance is divided more or less equally among heirs.

 - Secundogeniture refers to inheritance granted to the second oldest child and tertiogeniture refers to inheritance granted to the third oldest child.

 - Also called right of primogeniture.

-- Derived terms sentence: My brother is the oldest and inherited the family farm because the (adjective) primogenital or (adjective) primogenitary rule.
+- The oldest child inherited the family farm because the (adjective) primogenital or (adjective) primogenitary rule.